-A keto latte is better with toppings, below are the best keto-friendly pumpkin latte toppings you can use.
+A keto latte is better with toppings.
+Below are the best keto-friendly pumpkin latte toppings you can use.

-It’s a high-fat breakfast drink with an amazing vanilla latte and pumpkin spice flavors and even more, if I tell you that the carb count is 4g net carb per serve!
+It’s a high-fat breakfast drink with an amazing vanilla latte and pumpkin spice flavors and even more if I tell you that the carb count is 4 grams of net carbs per serving!

 The best way to make a flavorsome low-carb pumpkin spice latte is to first cook the pumpkin puree with spices for a few minutes.